sh-cho/tree-sitter-fluentbit/CONTRIBUTING.md

 After update release version, change version in `package.json` and `Cargo.toml`.
 Also update lockfile with `npm i --package-lock-only` and `cargo clean`.

+Bindings will be published by [publish workflow](.github/workflows/publish.yml).
+To publish manually, follow below.

 ### Node (npm)
 - https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages